 Instead of purchasing or selling short shares, an option can be used with many advantages.

-The first one is that when you buy an option, your risk is limited to the premium paid.
+The number one advantage is that when you buy an option, your risk is limited to the premium paid.
 No matter what happens to the underlying stock, the option risk is limited to that original cost.

 Each option controls 100 shares of the stock for much less than the shares outright.